sea-of-stuff/sos/README.md

 ### Webdav

-TODO
+This is a WebDAV server running on top of the SOS.

 ### Web archive

-TODO
+This is a very very simple web crawler that added web content to the SOS.

 ### web-ui

 The web-ui exposes the sos-filesystem, similarly to the WebDAV server.
 However, here we are not constrained by the WebDAV protocol, thus we are able to demonstrate additional features of the SOS.

 ## Running a SOS node via the SOS-APP

 ### Packaging

 ```
-$ mvn package # use -DskipTests` to skip the tests during the packaging process
+$ mvn package # or `mvn package -DskipTests` to skip the tests during the packaging process
 $ mv target/app-1.0-SNAPSHOT.jar sos.jar
 $ java -jar sos.jar -c configuration.conf ARGS
 ```